 Testing and Decontamination

-The presence of Legionella in a water source is tested for by taking water samples from the suspect source(s) (cooling towers, humidifiers, whirlpool spas, water heaters, etc.) and analyzing in the laboratory.
-This can involve the use of differential media (such as Buffered Charcoal Yeast Extract Agar) or molecular techniques like Enzyme Linked Immunological Assay (ELISA).
+The presence of Legionella in a water source is verified by taking test water samples from the suspect source(s) (cooling towers, humidifiers, whirlpool spas, water heaters, etc.) and analyzing in the laboratory.
+This can involve the use of differential media (such as Buffered Charcoal Yeast Extract Agar) or molecular techniques like Enzyme Linked Immunological Assay (ELISA) or Polymerase Chain Reaction (PCR).

 If it is determined that Legionella is indeed present, there are a few options for treating the system.
 Super-chlorination or super-heating may be used.
 The former refers to introducing chlorine gas into the system and allowing it to work for a few hours, and the latter involves running very hot water (around 70° Celsius or higher) through the system for an adequate timeframe based on each system(4).